 The Original Farmers’ Market at Indianapolis City Market

 Farmers and locals have united under the City Market roof for more than 150 years.
-From May through October, the market offers open-air opportunities for shoppers to purchase local produce and the finest Indiana products such as maple syrup, morel mushrooms and fresh-cut flowers.
-Shop the Wednesday Original Farmers’ Market from 9:30 a.m. – 1:30 p.m.
+Every Wednesday (May through October) from 9:30 a.m. – 1:30 p.m., the market offers open-air opportunities for shoppers to purchase local produce and the finest Indiana products like maple syrup, morel mushrooms and fresh-cut flowers.
+New in 2014, the market opens every Saturday from 9:30 a.m. – 12:30 p.m.
+(June through August).
 Don’t forget the mouth-watering food to be found inside City Market’s walls.

 Indy Winter Farmers Market (IWFM)